ME R-CNN: Multi-Expert R-CNN for Object Detection: Related Works

-{\bf Going Wider with CNN.} One of the major innovations introduced into ME R-CNN is that the network has expanded in width, where the network width refers to the number of nodes in each layer.
+One of the major innovations introduced in ME R-CNN is that the network has expanded in width, where the network width refers to the number of nodes in each layer.
 This is to equip the network with multiple number of specialized experts to better capture variations of object appearance.
 There have already been several attempts where the width of CNN architecture was expanded.
 Krizhevsky et al.~\cite{AKrizhevskyNIPS2012} splits each layer into two parallel layers in order to fully use two GPUs in a parallel fashion.
+Girshick~\cite{RGirshickICCV2015} appended two parallel layers with different functionalities at the end of the network, where the two layers are working for object category classification and bounding box regression, respectively.
 Szegedy et al.~\cite{CSzegedyCVPR2015} uses the inception module which employs multiple parallel layers in order to make use of dense sets of different sized convolutional filters.
-Several other approaches \cite{JDaiCVPR2016,SEumICIP2017,IKokkinosCVPR2017} also introduced widened networks for the task of co-learning multiple tasks in a single framework.
+Xie et al.~\cite{SXieCVPR2017} modified the residual network structure~\cite{KHeCVPR2016} by replacing each residual module with multiple parallel sets of layers (i.e., branches).
+They referred to the number of branches as ``cardinality'' and show that increased cardinality of the network enhances the image classification performance.
+Several other approaches \cite{JDaiCVPR2016,SEumICIP2017,IKokkinosCVPR2017,HLeeICASSP2018,GGkioxariCVPR2018,HLeeIGARSS2018,HLeeICASSP2019,HLeeArXiv2019,HLeeIGARSS2019} also introduced widened networks for the task of co-learning multiple tasks in a single framework.
+Wang et al.~\cite{YWangCVPR2017} introduces the way of increasing model capacity such as depth or width during finetuning.
+ME R-CNN also enhances object detection accuracy by increasing the model width during finetuning.